crossplane/crossplane/docs/getting-started/create-configuration.md

 ---
-title: Package Infrastructure
+title: Create a Configuration
 toc: true
-weight: 3
+weight: 4
 indent: true
 ---

-# Package Infrastructure

-In the [previous section] we learned that Crossplane can be configured with new composite resources (XRs) that are [composed] of other resources, allowing you to define and offer resources that group and abstract infrastructure primitives.
-We use two special Crossplane resources to define and configure new XRs and
-XRCs:

-- A `CompositeResourceDefinition` (XRD) _defines_ a new kind of composite resource, including its schema.
-An XRD may optionally _offer_ a claim.
-- A `Composition` specifies which resources a composite resource will be composed of, and how they should be configured.
-You can create multiple `Composition` options for each composite resource.

-XRDs and Compositions may be [packaged] as a _configuration_, that may easily be installed to Crossplane by creating a declarative `Configuration` resource, or by using `kubectl crossplane install configuration`.
-In the examples below we will build and push a configuration that defines a new `CompositePostgreSQLInstance` XR that takes a single `storageGB` parameter, and creates a connection `Secret` with keys for `username`, `password`, and `endpoint`.
+# Create a Configuration

+In the [previous section] we were able to create a PostgreSQL database because we had installed a configuration package that defined the `PostgreSQLInstance` type and a `Composition` of managed resources that mapped to it.
+Crossplane allows you to define your own composite resources (XRs) and compositions, then package them up to be easily distributed as OCI images.
+This allows you to construct a reproducible platform that exposes infrastructure APIs at your desired level of abstraction, and can be installed into any Crossplane cluster.

 ## Create a Configuration Directory